vikram7/vkrunch/README.md

 - ________________________________________________________

 Oct 11, 2014
-- Implemented algorithm in pseudocode
+- Wrote up algorithm in pseudocode
 - Converted pseudocode to Ruby
 - Adjusted code for edge cases
   - compression at beginning of text